NxPKG/khulnasoft-docs/content/ddos-protection/managed-rulesets/adaptive-protection.md

 To view traffic flagged by HTTP Adaptive DDoS Protection rules:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/), and select your account and website.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/), and select your account and website.
 2. Go to **Security** > **Events**.
 3. Filter by `Service equals HTTP DDoS` and by the rule ID.